 What will be our legacy for children and grandchildren if we leave a world to them without flowers?

 Flowers and plants largely depend on pollination for their survival, yet despite this fact bees are being threatened and need to be protected, made healthy, and kept busy.
 Get to know more about bees and their importance and then educate consumers on how vital bees are to our future and what they can do about protecting them.
-(Creezy, we really need a TA course on Bees, Beekeeping and Bee Activism!)
+Without bees, we have nothing.

 5. Make an impact by Selling Superior Products!